 Peggy also has vast experience as in-house legal counsel at YTL Starhill Global REIT Management, where she was responsible for legal, compliance and company secretarial matters of the listed Starhill Global REIT, and subsequently at Ascendas-Singbridge Pte Ltd, where she was responsible for legal and regulatory compliance framework for the listed Ascendas Hospitality Trust and Ascendas-Singbridge group of companies.

 Peggy handles a wide range of litigation matters, including matrimonial disputes, construction claims, and corporate matters.
 Peggy’s other areas of practice include employment matters such as drafting terms and conditions of employment, advising on termination of employment agreements, and matters arising from the Workplace Safety & Health Act (Cap.
 354A) such as representing construction companies prosecuted for safety lapses.

-Alvin Sia is a Senior Associate at LIMN Law Corporation.
-He graduated with Honours from Singapore Management University in 2015 and was admitted as Advocate & Solicitor of the Supreme Court, Singapore, in 2016.
+Alvin is an Of Counsel at LIMN Law Corporation.
+He graduated cum laude from the Singapore Management University and obtained a LL.M. at the Peking University School of Transnational Law.
+Alvin was admitted as Advocate & Solicitor of the Supreme Court, Singapore, in 2016.

-Alvin is fluent in English, Mandarin, Malay, and conversant in basic Hokkien.
+Alvin is fluent in English, Mandarin and Malay, and conversant in Cantonese and Hokkien.

-Ng Kai Ling is an Associate at LIMN Law Corporation.
+Kai Ling is a Senior Associate at LIMN Law Corporation.
 She graduated with Honours from National University of Singapore in 2017 and was admitted as Advocate & Solicitor of the Supreme Court, Singapore, in 2019.